Fynn93/iso-patcher/README.md

 - No Input needed
 - Easy to modify
 - Patching a Distribution with 125 Tracks, takes under 15 Minutes!

+Designed to be used with New Adventure All Stars

 Written by [Fynn93](https://fynn93.tech)